mojeanmac/what-the-heck/README.md

 # What the Heck

 ## Overview
-What the Heck is a self-censorship tool designed to help users evaluate and modify their text input.
+What the Heck is a self-censorship tool designed to help academics evaluate and modify their text input according to (DOGE's banned words list)[https://pen.org/banned-words-list/].
 The application provides a user-friendly interface where users can enter text, check it for potentially sensitive content, and receive feedback.

 ## Features
 - Text input area for user entries
 - Button to check the text for sensitive content
 - Dynamic response display based on user input
+- SCP MODE!

 ## Installation
 To get started with the project, clone the repository and install the necessary dependencies: